 Based on the annual performance appraisal exercise, the training needs of employees are identified against which a tailored approach is taken to the development of an annual training plan.
-There is also the extensive use e-learning throughout the bank and sales and customer service training programmes are conducted periodically.
+There is also the extensive use e-learning throughout the bank and sales and customer service training programs are conducted periodically.

-In terms of career development the bank has a range of schemes to accommodate the various employee grades: Management Trainee Programme, Scholarship Programme, Individual Career Path Programme and Basic Banking Programme.
-Under the Bank's Qatarization Programme, Doha Bank seeks to attract talented Qatari employees and is proud to have a successful scholarship programme in place which helps to attract high quality graduate entrants to the bank on an annual intake basis.
+In terms of career development, the bank has a range of schemes to accommodate the various employee grades based on learning maps: Management Trainee Program, Scholarship Program, Inhouse & external skills courses and Banking Programs.

+Under the Bank's Qatarisation Program, Doha Bank seeks to attract talented Qatari employees and is proud to have a successful scholarship programme in place which helps to attract high quality graduate entrants to the bank on an annual intake basis.